 For a complimentary guide to the EHR research process for mental & behavioral health agencies, click here.

-1) Software Directories, such or Capterra or Software Advice, offer tools to narrow your search by functionality need – and lets you compare products side-by-side.
+1) Software Directories offer tools to narrow your search by functionality need – and lets you compare products side-by-side.
 Contact these vendors, tell them what you’re looking for, and they will provide help in securing the right system.

 2) Referrals: ask your peers!
 Electronic health records is such a hot-button issue, other agencies might be happy to tell you exactly what has or hasn’t worked for them and give advice about partnering with specific vendors.